-This is something that comes up pretty often in our surf courses.
+This is something that comes up pretty often in my courses.
 You want to be a better surfer.
-So you need to practice and catch as many waves as possible to get your game up, but this just isn’t happening because everyone else is taking all the waves.
+You need to practice and catch as many waves as possible to get your game up, but this just isn’t happening because everyone else is taking all the waves.
 You leave the water at the end of your session feeling robbed & no better than when you got in the water.

-The good news is that there are a few really simple (and yes, maybe sneaky) tips to help you solve this problem to increase your wave count.
-We’ll list them out…
+The good news is that there are a few really simple (and yes, maybe sneaky) tips to help you solve this problem.
+I’ll list them out…

 Position yourself in the right place and follow the priority rules.
 If you want to surf left and someone to your right is already surfing left towards you, they have priority (vice versa for surfing right).
 Sitting too much to the left or right will have you constantly giving priority to other surfers.

 So you’ve scanned, there are no clear places for you to sit and you don’t have time to check the next beach?
-Here's one of our sneaky tactical tips…
+Here's one of my sneaky tactical tips…

 Try these out & I'm sure you'll soon be catching way more waves.
-For more advice, tips & a great surf holiday check out our intermediate and advanced courses.
+For more advice, tips & a great surf holiday check out our intermediate and advanced courses below